Asian Brussels Sprouts

 - 1 1/2 tbsp sesame seeds

 - In a large frying pan or wok heat the sesame oil on medium high heat.
-Add in the grated fresh ginger and garlic and cook until it becomes fragrant then add in the shaved brussel sprouts.
+Add in the grated fresh ginger and garlic and cook until it becomes fragrant then add in the shaved brussels sprouts.
 Sautee for 3-4 minutes until they begin to soften and then add in the honey, tamari and scallions.
 Stir and cook for another 3 minutes.

 - To serve place on a dish and sprinkle with sesame seeds.